pymultitudes/pymultitudes.github.io/_posts/2020-06-05-assignment2.md

  <img src="/images/CalCOFI/image1.png" width="750" title="vs code">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

-Most importantly the columns that are the most important for my model contain some few NaN values too!
+And I noticed browsing the data that the columns that are the most important for my model, contain some few NaN values too!
-I remove those rows first.
-So I copy the dataset taking away any row which shows as NaN in the two columns: "Saltiness" and "Temperature" (as `Salnty` and `T_degC` in the dataset).
+I will remove those rows first.
+So I make a copy of the dataset taking away any row, which shows as NaN in the two columns: "Saltiness" and "Temperature" in the dataset ( `Salnty` and `T_degC`).
 I do a sanity check and print the number of rows left after every operation.

 ```python